piotrmurach/tty-cursor/README.md

 #### 2.3.1 clear_char(n)

-Erase `<n>` characters from the current cursor position by overwritting them with space character.
+Erase `<n>` characters from the current cursor position by overwriting them with space character.

 #### 2.3.2 clear_line